 Project& believes art changes the world.
 We believe that the core of the artistic practice is courage; when unleashed, it creates conditions for collective action that are inspired, resonant, and contagious.
-Forging expansive connections and engendering trust are fundamental to unleashing the artistic spirit in the work of Project&.
+Forging expansive connections and engendering trust is fundamental to unleashing the artistic spirit in the work of Project&.
 As we seed chance through artist collaboration, we spark chain reactions and consequences that set cultural participation in motion in ways we cannot anticipate or predict.
-The impact of the Project& practice and of our artist/collaborators comes into ever-sharpening focus over the arc of time.
+The impact of the Project& practice and of our artist/collaborators come into ever-sharpening focus over the arc of time.